Expiration of IRB Approval

 - Studies that initially received full board review will continue to receive full board review for the duration of the project, unless the scope of the study changes such that it would qualify for a lower level of review.

-- Investigators of exempt research projects are required to notify the IRB Office when their project is completed.
+- Investigators of exempt research projects are required to notify the IRB Office when they want to make changes to their project or when their project is completed.

 Timeframe for Continuing Reviews